 Sunrise executive producer Michael Pell said of the initiative:

 “For a long time now they have both been behind the whole gay marriage issue.
 They understand everyone does not support it, but a show like Sunrise, we care.
-We are trying to make a difference, affect change rather than just comment on it.
-It’s not an issue about sexuality, it’s a human rights issue.”
+We are trying to make a difference – it’s not an issue about sexuality, it’s a human rights issue.”

 The ACL suggested its members might like to: “Register your disgust that the press, supposedly the neutral umpire and facilitator of public debate, should allow itself to be captured by the propaganda machine of the gay lobby.”